paul-stubley/Udacity/Project_3__Disaster_Respone_Pipeline/README.md

 #### Further thoughts on the ML fitting

 As we can see with the example output, there are differences between the sources in terms of the length of messages, also, as can be seen below, there is a skew in the *category* of messages from each source.
-Here the colorbar is the
+Here the colorbar is the percentage of all labels that were a particular category, for each genre:

 <p align="center">
 <img src="data/example_output4.png" width=80%>